 Before visiting the island, I believed five days would be enough, as it is pretty small.
-But when the day of departure arrived, I thought I could easily have stayed for more.
+But, once the day of departure arrived, I thought I could easily have stayed for more.
 In this post, you will find out:

 - When should you visit Kimolos island?

 - For booking ferry tickets, I always use Ferryscanner!
 They have done a fantastic job and are very user-friendly.
 Also, if you are thinking of island hopping, this is the best platform I have seen.